GameServerManagers/LinuxGSM-Docs/gsquery.py.md

 ## What is gsquery ?

+### Current state of GSM

+Currently gsquery ships with the GSM install.

+It can be accessed by using _monitor_

+### Older released of GSM

 The [gsquery addon](https://github.com/dgibbs64/linuxgsm/blob/master/GameServerQuery/gsquery.py) is suggested when installing your game server.
 It provides a more reliable way to [[Monitor]] your server by querying it, instead of just checking if the server process is down.
 Said another way, it allows LGSM to detect a frozen server that nobody could join anymore and reboot it automatically.

 ## How to use